The Southernmost Tip of Indian territory

 UNESCO has declared the Great Nicobar Island as one of the World Network of Biosphere Reserves

 Few Points about this southernmost tip of India

 - Indira Point is a village in the of , .
 It is located in the .

-- The point was formerly known as Pygmalion Point and Parsons Point.
+- Earlier known as Pygmalion Point or Parsons Point.

-- It was renamed in honour of Indira Gandhi during mid-1980s.
+- Renamed in honour of Indira Gandhi during mid-1980s.
 On February 19, 1984, Indian Prime Minister Indira Gandhi visited this place, a local MP suggested changing the name of this place on her name.
 The official renaming ceremony happened on 10 October 1985 after the death of Mrs. Gandhi.